spectralcode/OCTproZ/paper/paper.md

+Performance profiling for the GPU processing pipeline on the lab computer and with the same raw data set as used in table 1, was performed with NVIDIA Visual Profiler.
+A screenshot of it can be seen in figure \ref{fig:visualprofiler}. , in which the relative duration of each kernel (function that is executed multiple times in parallel on the GPU) can be seen.
+It should be noted that the execution time of each kernel depends on the input data length and changes when different OCT data set dimensions are used.
+However, the k-linearization kernel, which also contains windowing and dispersion compensation, and the IFFT kernel need the most computing time.

   ![Screenshot of NVIDIA Visual Profiler showing timing sequence of the GPU processing pipeline for the same raw data set as used in table 1.
 Individual processing kernels are marked alphabetically: a) data conversion, b) kernel that combines k-linearization, windowing and dispersion compensation, c) IFFT, d) subtraction step of fixed pattern noise removal, e) truncate and logarithm, f) backward scan correction, g) copy B-scan frame to display buffer, h) copy en face view to display buffer \label{fig:visualprofiler}](figures/visualprofiler_screenshot.png)